 What is often overlooked, however, is the harm being done to the surrounding communities, with generation after generation suffering illnesses caused by the industrial pollution of the land, air and water.
 The risk to the health of residents depends on rates of exposure.
 Workers and their families are the most severely affected, but community health is also a big concern.
 Runoff from factory farms—containing a wide range of pathogens, antibiotics, and other toxic chemicals—can permeate aquifers and contaminate surrounding groundwater sources.
 Viruses can be transmitted from the workers in these facilities to their families and communities.
 Moreover, undocumented workers in meatpacking facilities and factory farms are often less willing to participate in health programs that are in place for fear of legal consequences.

 California’s dairy industry is also no exception.
-More than 1.5 million cows can be found in the state, with most living on mega dairy farms.
-There is no question that dairy factory farms contribute to air pollution, and the Environmental Protection Agency has been researching just how much factory farms do contribute.
+More than 1.7 million cows can be found in the state, with most living on mega dairy farms.
+There is no question that dairy factory farms contribute to air pollution, and the Environmental Protection Agency has been monitoring just how much factory farms do contribute.

-Many of these industrialized animal factories are concentrated in the San Joaquin Valley, an agricultural region that stretches from Stockton to Bakersfield, and from 2001 to 2005 there was a 3% increase in the number of residents with asthma.
-As of 2005, more than one in five children living in the San Joaquin Valley had asthma, with Fresno County being called the asthma capital of California, where almost one in three children are asthmatic.
-“Car and diesel exhaust, dairy farm waste, agricultural field dust, pesticides, and industrial soot provide the raw ingredients for the Valley’s dirty air,” reports the Fresno Bee.
-It is therefore not surprising that these factory farms are located in the vicinity of a large number of communities of color living in poverty.
+Many of these industrialized animal factories are concentrated in the San Joaquin Valley, an agricultural region that stretches from Stockton to Bakersfield, and from 2001 to 2005 there was an increase in the number of residents with asthma from 14% to 17%.
+As of 2012, one in six children living in the San Joaquin Valley had asthma, and according to the Asthma and Allergy Foundation of America, Fresno County is the most challenging place to live in California for those who suffer with asthma.
+“Dairy farm waste, soil blown from farmlands, pesticides, industrial emissions, vehicle exhaust and dust particles kicked up by cars…have made this one of the smoggiest places in the nation,” reports Discover magazine.
+It is therefore not surprising that these factory farms are located in the vicinity of a large number of black and brown communities living in poverty.
 According to a recent report by the Central Policy Health Institute: “In 2005, seven of the eight San Joaquin Valley counties had a higher percentage of Latino residents than the state as a whole (35.9%).”
 The report adds that the San Joaquin Valley is “one of the least affluent areas of California…and poverty, in both urban and rural areas, is a significant problem.”

 Water pollution is another major factor for those living in agricultural areas where the residents “rely on groundwater from community wells that are often contaminated with pesticides, animal waste and fertilizer byproducts.”
 It is not uncommon for nitrate, a chemical found in both animal manure and nitrogen-based fertilizer, to pass through the soil and contaminate local groundwater.
 Research done by doctoral candidate Carolina Balazs at UC Berkeley found that, “In California, the majority of people exposed to nitrate-contaminated water live in the San Joaquin Valley…with a disproportionate exposure among predominantly Latino communities.”
 According to Balazs’ preliminary research results, “communities that have the worst water quality are 65 percent Latino and 50 percent are near or below the poverty line.”